kyramanlove/tswdportfolio/kmanlovefinalptII.md

 3. Did the use of data and visualizations support the presentation?
 4. Do you understand what each graph is trying to convey?
 5. Is there a clear call to action or next step?
-6. Is there anything else you would've liked tl ear
+6. Is there anything else you would've liked to learn?

 ### Interviewees